-The mission of Youth Heart Watch is to prevent sudden cardiac death among children and adolescents by placing automated external defibrillators (AEDs) in schools, recreation centers and other public places.
+Youth Heart Watch aims to prevent sudden cardiac death among children and adolescents by placing automated external defibrillators (AEDs) in schools, recreation centers and other public places.

-In sudden cardiac arrest (SCA), the heart suddenly and unexpectedly stops beating, usually due to ventricular fibrillation, an irregular and rapid quivering of the ventricles (pumping chambers) of the heart.
+In sudden cardiac arrest (SCA), the heart suddenly and unexpectedly stops beating, usually due to ventricular fibrillation.
+Ventricular fibrillation is an irregular and rapid quivering of the ventricles (pumping chambers) of the heart.
 Although SCA happens rarely, children who appear healthy and physically fit may collapse from cardiac arrest without warning.

-An automated external defibrillator (AED) is a lightweight, portable device that delivers an electric shock to the heart.
-When the heart is in sudden cardiac arrest, a shock through the chest (which travels to the heart) can halt an abnormal, ineffective rhythm and enable a normal rhythm to resume.
+When the heart is in sudden cardiac arrest, an automated external defibrillator can deliver a shock through the chest (which travels to the heart) to halt the abnormal, ineffective rhythm.
+This enables a normal heart rhythm to resume.

 Youth Heart Watch provides consultation by a skilled program coordinator to evaluate your school’s needs.
 We will:

 - Help you create programs to educate staff and students about sudden cardiac death and train them in the use of AEDs and CPR

 - Help coordinate your program with the local emergency medical system (EMS)